(ENGLAND from JAMES to WILLIAM & MARY – continued)

 Mary's husband, King William III

-In the euphoria of a bloodless revolution and unity against Catholicism, Parliament also passed the Toleration Act.
-People were no longer to be punished if they were not members of the Church of England, and people were not to be compelled to become members of the Church of England.
+In the euphoria of a bloodless revolution and unity against Catholicism, Parliament also passed the Toleration Act: people were no longer to be punished if they were not members of the Church of England, and people were not to be compelled to become members of the Church of England.

 In England it was now recognized that the king was subordinate to Parliament.
-England had a constitutional monarchy.
+England now had a truly constitutional monarchy.
 Rather than a monarchy ruling by divine right, rule was seen as a social contract.
 God was removed from the political equation.
 Kingship was seen as empowered by man-made laws rather than godly sanctions.

-Revolution, Reaction and the Triumph of Conservatism: English history 1558-1700, by M A R Graves and, R H Silcock, 1984.
+Revolution, Reaction and the Triumph of Conservatism: English history 1558-1700, by M A R Graves and R H Silcock, 1984

 Charles II: Royal Politician, J R Jones, 1987.

-Copyright © 2009-2011 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.